Centers of Excellence

 - Career Education Guide: Sector Jobs and Wages – Report provides job listings by sector, including minimum educational attainment and wage data.
 Occupations identified for each sector meet specific criteria around labor market demand and have median earnings that meet the living wage.
+(Coming soon)

 - COE Regional Update (June 8, 2020) – COVID-19 focused update which includes Unemployment Data (National, State, Regional) and National Industry Specific Data (May 2020) supported by a look at some Regional Industry Data comparing March and April 2020.

 Report Spotlight (June 2020)